cohort-4-group-1/capstone_rca_genai/terraform/README.md

 * Pin Helm chart versions via `chart_version = "x.y.z"` in each module block
 * Use separate namespaces per environment to avoid conflicts
 * Use `wait = false` in Helm for services like Airflow to avoid readiness timeouts
+* Use the helper scripts in `terraform/scripts/` for setup and testing
+* For EKS, ensure your AWS credentials and S3 backend are configured for state

 ---